Black Saturday (professional wrestling): Sale and aftermath

 Losing money on the deal and desperately looking for help, McMahon turned to Barnett, who directed him to NWA President Jim Crockett Jr., the owner of Jim Crockett Promotions (JCP), which promoted wrestling shows in Virginia, North Carolina and South Carolina.
 At the time, Crockett was trying to counter the WWF's national expansion by unifying the remaining NWA territories that McMahon had not driven out of business into one nationwide unit.
 Crockett, who had just bought out Championship Wrestling from Georgia, bought the World Championship Wrestling program from McMahon for $1 million and returned NWA programming to WTBS.
 This promotion would eventually become World Championship Wrestling (WCW) when Turner bought the promotion from Crockett in 1988 and later withdrew it from the NWA.

 Despite his setback with regard to the WTBS timeslot, McMahon's USA Network contract and syndicated programming were not affected in any way.
-USA gave McMahon another timeslot when WWF Prime Time Wrestling, a similar program to the WWF's WTBS program that aired on Monday nights and was a forerunner to the current Monday Night Raw, debuted early in 1985.
+USA Network gave McMahon another timeslot when WWF Prime Time Wrestling, a similar program to the WWF's WTBS program that aired on Monday nights and was a forerunner to the current Monday Night Raw, debuted early in 1985.
 Due in large part to both parties' actions, McMahon and Turner began a rivalry that would continue for over a decade, before ending in 2001 when McMahon purchased the key assets of WCW from AOL Time Warner, which had previously purchased Turner's company in 1996.